 Residential Property Solicitors at Slater and Gordon can assist with all areas of selling a home.
-Call us on freephone 0800 916 9083 or contact us online.
+Call us on freephone 0330 107 4355 or get a FREE no obligation quote in just a few minutes by clicking the button below.

 When selling a property you need to make sure that you choose a law firm that can deal with a range of areas within property law.
 We deal with all aspects of residential Freehold and Leasehold conveyancing, including re-mortgaging, transfers of equity and equity release schemes.